Support » We can help you with… » Starting out » Locating and starting your new aquarium

 Ensure your fish tank is placed on a level surface suitable for bearing the weight of your full aquarium – we recommend you purchase the specific model cabinet for the aquarium (one litre of water weighs exactly one kilogram, so calculate the weight of your aquarium including the weight of the glass tank itself).

-Position the aquarium so you can get the maximum enjoyment from it however avoiding:
+Position the aquarium so you can get the maximum enjoyment from it while avoiding:

 • Direct sunlight